Tibet Weather in April

-April is considered a particular month to Tibetan tourism.
-Generally speaking, the tourism of Tibet begins from April as Tibet is temporarily inaccessible from February to March owing to the celebration to Tibetan New Year Festival.
-Moreover, April also stands for the approach of spring.
-The weather is getting warm, and snow begins to melt into streams.
+April is considered a particular month of Tibetan tourism.
+Generally speaking, the tourism of Tibet begins in April as Tibet is temporarily inaccessible from late February to March owing to the celebration of the Tibetan New Year Festival.
+Moreover, April's at the approach of spring.
+The weather is getting warmer, and snow begins to melt into streams.
 The lives in Tibet start to grow vibrantly.
-Therefore, it is believed that April is one of a great time to have a wonderful Tibet tour.
+Therefore, it is believed that April is a great time to have a wonderful Tibet tour.

 The Climate of Tibet in April

 Although Tibet starts to warm up in April, the temperature is still not as high as Summer’s.
-The average lowest temperature is 2 °C while the medial highest temperature reaches 16 °C. The sunny, windy and dry climates often occur during this month, and in the nighttime, a little bit coldness remains like the winter’s tail left in Tibet.
-About the precipitation, there are around 5 rainy days a month with the 5mm rainfall.
+The average lowest temperature is 2 °C, while the medial highest temperature reaches 16 °C. The sunny, windy and dry climates often occur during this month, and in the nighttime, a little bit of coldness remains like the winter’s tail left in Tibet.
+About the precipitation, there are around five rainy days a month with 5mm rainfall.
 The sunlight is strong in Tibet’s April, which is usually 8 hours a day.

 Where to Travel in Tibetan April

 The Potala Palace is a renowned ancient palace in Lhasa, with the largest and the most well-preserved groups of palaces.
 And it also is the world’s highest palace.
 The majestic architecture colored by red and white is located on the hill known as the red hill in Lhasa.

 In the past, it is the private palace of the Dalai Lama.
 The magnificent Potala Palace now works as a museum, as well as a sacred place for worship.
 Every year, millions of pilgrims and the local Tibetan arrive there to join in the worship.